 (4) Presentation of Awards.
 These awards will be presented at the June General Membership meeting.

 c.
-IndividualAwards.
+Individual and Team Achievement Awards.

 (1) Awards.
 Identified by National Executive Committee with details generally printed in the Fall issue of the Armed Forces Comptroller.
+Individuals are not required to be Chapter members.
+Individuals may not receive an award in the same award category within a three year period.

 (a) Chapter awards will generally correspond to National award categories.